RingSpaceflight/Cartoon-Planet-Pack/README.md

 If you have any recommendations for the pack feel free to dm me on discord or ping me in the editing channel of the offical SFS discord @ringraith93#3185

 # BEFORE YOU DOWNLOAD THE PACK!
-Also note that when using the pack it gives a error while opening the world, this is a issue im aware of and have tried to fix, it will not effect your game, but something to look out for.
+Also note that when using the pack it gives a error while opening the world, this is a issue im aware of and have tried to fix, it will not effect your game, but something to be aware of.